Oishikatta/bwlogd/README.md

 bwlogd does not require root, and can be run as the *nobody* user.

 An html/javascript graph viewer is included under *www/*.
+A live example is at [bwlog.regex.be](http://bwlog.regex.be).

 Options
 ---------------